"It's been 3 years...." (9-1-39)

 Today, Mr. Roosevelt appealed to the four major European powers to avoid the “inhuman barbarism” of bombing civilians and unfortified cities, and let it be known that summoning a special session of Congress and invocation of the Neutrality Act are not in immediate prospect.

-German officials here said Chancellor Hitler had replied to President Roosevelt’s message to him of Aug.
-25 and 26.
-The Embassy referred all inquiries as to details to American officials.
+German officials here said Chancellor Hitler had replied to President Roosevelt’s message to him of August 25 and 26.
+The embassy referred all inquiries as to details to American officials.

 The reply was sent to the State Department this morning and has been communicated to both President Roosevelt and Secretary of State Cordell Hull.